 Petroleum Refining is defined as the industrial process of production of useful petroleum products from crude oil.
-The crude oil in its raw form is a dark and sticky liquid which is not useful.
-To get the usable products from the crude oil, it needs to be refined.
+Crude oil in its raw form is a dark and sticky liquid which is not useful.
+To get usable products from crude oil, it needs to be refined.
 The plant where the useful products are separated from crude oil is known as a petroleum refinery.
 In this article, we will explore more about the process of Petroleum Refining-the crude oil refining processes.

 Crude oil or petroleum consists of various hydrocarbons.
 The crude oil refining process breaks the crude oil down into various components to make useful new products.
 This petroleum refining is a very complex process and requires highly expensive industrial facilities.
 The basic crude oil refining process steps involved in all petroleum refining for the production of usable products are

 - Atmospheric Distillation

 Crude Oil Distillation Process in Petroleum Refining

 The first process in the crude oil refining process steps is the distillation process inside a fractionation distillation column.
 The crude oil from the storage tanks is processed through desalters to remove the excess salt.
 It is then heated to a temperature of about 4000C in a crude oil heater and then routed to the Crude Distillation Unit or CDU.